AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Scheduling tools

-Maintenance periods can either be automatically suggested via automatic resource scheduling or selected via users.
+Maintenance periods can either be automatically suggested via automatic resource scheduling or selected by users.
 Users can enter domain-specific scheduling constraints using a graphical user interface.

 Hitachi Lumada

-Hitachi Lumada highlights its Customer Co-creation Framework for production and maintenance scheduling optimization.
+Hitachi Lumada highlights its Customer Co-creation Framework for optimizing production and maintenance scheduling.

 Hitachi Lumada Customer Co-creation Framework process.